IvanKovchugo/CodeSharingPlatformProject/README.md

 * [H2 Database](https://www.h2database.com/)
 * [Tailwind](https://tailwindcss.com/)
 ## Key Feauters
+ 1. UUID-based Code Sharing: Each code snippet receives a unique UUID, ensuring clear identification and accessibility for all shared pieces.
+ 2. Access Restrictions: Developers can set access restrictions based on the number of views or a defined time limit, enhancing security and control over shared code.
+ 3. User-friendly Interface: With an intuitive design, the platform facilitates easy navigation and interaction for users of all expertise levels.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first